r-lib/devtools/revdep/problems.md

     Package which this enhances but not available for checking: ‘codetoolsBioC’
     ```

+*   checking installed package size ...
+NOTE
+    ```
+      installed size is  5.4Mb
+      sub-directories of 1Mb or more:
+        unitTests   4.1Mb
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Unexported objects imported by ':::' calls: